 - Education on ergonomics, posture, etc.

-- I like the general orientation of the physiatry, which is to provide enough pain relief to enable patients to make progress with rehabilitation - the best long term solution.
-(I'm not saying that practitioners in other specialties don't have this focus, many do, but my impression is that physiatrists are most likely to have this focus.)
+- I like the general orientation of the physiatry physician, which is to provide enough pain relief to enable patients to make progress with rehabilitation—the best long-term solution.
+Practitioners in other specialties may have this focus—many do—but my impression is that physiatrists are most likely to have this focus.

 - Most physiatrists have a strong surgical referral network.
-So if you really do need surgery, they would be able to refer you to a surgeon who they know has done a good job for other patients.
+So if you really do need surgery, they are able to refer you to a surgeon who they know has done a good job for other patients.

-- Many are part of an integrated clinic or network of clinicians to provide coordinated care, e.g. chiropractors, pain management specialists, physical therapists, psychologists who specialize in pain, etc. For complex cases, this is often the best way to go.
+- Many physiatrists are part of an integrated clinic or network of clinicians who provide coordinated care, e.g. chiropractors, pain management specialists, physical therapists, psychologists who specialize in pain, etc. For complex cases, this is often the best way to go.